| | |

 Instructions

-• Preheat oven to 350 degrees.
-Spray a 9 x 5 x 3 inch loaf pan with baking spray and set aside.
+• Preheat the oven to 350° F. Spray the inside of a 9 x 5 x 3 inch loaf pan with bakking spray and set aside.

-• Bake for 55 to 65 minutes until top is golden brown and a toothpick comes out clean when inserted into the center of the loaf.
+• Bake for 55 to 65 minutes, until golden brown and a toothpick comes out clean when inserted into the center.

-• Remove from oven and allow to sit for 5 minutes in the pan before moving to a wire cooling rack.
+• Remove from oven and allow bread to cool for 5 to 10 minutes in the pan before moving to a wire rack.

 Notes